'The worst game we played this season,' admits Mumbai City FC assistant Marco Leite | Goal.com

-'The worst game we this season,' admits Mumbai City FC assistant Marco Leite
+'The worst game we played this season,' admits Mumbai City FC assistant Marco Leite

 Mumbai City FC assistant coach Marco Leite lambasted his team's 2-0 loss against Odisha FC on Saturday, terming it the Islanders' worst game in the ongoing Indian Super League (ISL) season.